 Reduced RX/Medical utilization by 15% and workers compensation by 10%

-Redesigned key business processes to attract and retain talent
+Redesigned key business processes to attract, retain, and develop desired talent.

 Working Together For You